Rahtoken/rivi-backend-challenge/README.md

 ## Running

 The easiest way to run and test the project is to run `docker-compose up` in the root directory.
 However, the RabbitMQ server takes time to start.
-These set of commands ensure proper setup:
+These set of commands ensure proper setup (sudo access may be required):

 1. `docker compose up --rm start_deps`
 2. Wait for the above command to stop.